Hootsuite Vs Sprout Social: What’s Better for Your Business?

 Learn More Learn More 14 Days Trial

 When comparing Hootsuite and Sprout Social, the differences in features, pricing, and user ratings are clear.
-Hootsuite offers a more affordable starting price of $99/month, allowing you to connect one user and manage up to 10 social media accounts.
-In contrast, Sprout Social starts at a much higher price of $199.month, but only for 5 accounts.
-However, Sprout Social edges out Hootsuite in overall user satisfaction, achieving a 4.3-star rating compared to Hootsuite’s 4.0 stars, and scores slightly higher in ease of use and support quality.
+Hootsuite starts at $99/month for one user and up to 10 social media accounts.
+Sprout Social starts at $199/month for 5 accounts.
+But Sprout Social beats Hootsuite in overall user satisfaction, with a 4.3-star rating compared to Hootsuite’s 4.0 stars and scores higher in ease of use and support quality.

-Hootsuite is a popular choice among professional teams and large enterprises.
-At the same time, Sprout Social tends to cater to medium businesses, agencies, and enterprises, offering robust features like social listening and advanced analytics.
-Both tools offer potent capabilities, but choosing between them depends on your team’s needs and budget.
+Hootsuite is popular among professional teams and large enterprises.
+Sprout Social is geared towards medium businesses, agencies, and enterprises with features like social listening and advanced analytics.
+Both have great features, but it depends on your team’s needs and budget.

-PS: If you know what Hootsuite and Sprout Social are in general, please head directly to the Head-to-Head comparison section.
-This overview is crafted for those who aren’t aware of these two tools.
+PS: If you know what Hootsuite and Sprout Social are in general, go straight to the Head-to-Head comparison.
+This is for those who don’t know what these two are.

 Who Is Hootsuite Best For?

-Hootsuite is one of the most recognized names in social media management, especially for large teams and enterprises looking to manage multiple accounts across various platforms from a centralized dashboard.
-With support for Facebook, Instagram, LinkedIn, X (formerly Twitter), TikTok, Pinterest, Threads and YouTube, it’s well-suited for businesses that need to juggle content planning, community engagement, and reporting at scale.
+Hootsuite is one of the most well-known names in social media management, especially for big teams and enterprises that need to manage multiple accounts across multiple platforms from one dashboard.
+With support for Facebook, Instagram, LinkedIn, X (formerly Twitter), TikTok, Pinterest, Threads, and YouTube, it’s great for businesses that need to plan content, engage with their community, and report at scale.

-The platform covers all the essentials: scheduling, publishing, analytics, social listening, customer care, and even ad management.
-Plus, Hootsuite offers add-ons for advanced reporting and employee advocacy, making it a potentially powerful option for enterprise-grade needs.
+It covers all the basics: scheduling, publishing, analytics, social listening, customer care, and even ad management.
+Plus, Hootsuite has add-ons for advanced reporting and employee advocacy, so it’s a good option for enterprise-grade needs.

-That said, according to G2 reviews, many users report that Hootsuite comes with a steeper learning curve compared to competitors.
+But according to G2 reviews, many users say Hootsuite has a steeper learning curve than competitors.
 Areas like ease of use, setup, admin, and support scored lower than Sprout Social.
-So while Hootsuite delivers a robust toolset, it may require more time and onboarding to fully unlock its potential; something smaller teams or fast-moving startups should consider before diving in.
+So while Hootsuite has a robust toolset, it may take more time and onboarding to get the most out of it; something smaller teams or fast-moving startups should consider before diving in.

-In short, Hootsuite is best for teams that need depth and scalability and don’t mind investing time upfront to master the platform.
+In short, Hootsuite is best for teams that need depth and scalability and don’t mind investing time upfront to learn the platform.

 Anati Z.